Metaform/mvd/participant.identity.topologies.md

 ## 1..N Topology: One Identifier, Multiple Dataspaces

-In this deployment, a one identifier is used by all __participant agents__.
+In this scenario, a one identifier is used by all __participant agents__.
 A single connector deployment and single FCC deployment can operate against multiple dataspaces.

 [INSERT DIAGRAM]

 Note that crawled contract offers will need to be disambiguated by dataspace _and_ participant since it is insufficient to track offers by participant id alone.
 For example, it must be possible to determine the offers available by dataspace.

-Note that the FCN and connector deployments in this scenario must also be able to determine the
+## N..1 Topology: Multiple Identifiers, One Dataspace

+In this topology, a single participant deploys multiple participant agents with different identifiers.
+Participant agents will therefore consist of isolated deployments:

+[INSERT DIAGRAM]